JimStockwell/JimStockwell.github.io/_posts/2020-11-19-Java-Module-File-And-POM-Structure.md

 ## Directory Structure Can Be Reasonable

 I don't like long names unless they convey important information.
-The module examples I'd seen and read about involved long reverse domain name format module names fully reflected in the project directory tree, followed by long reverse domain name format package names.
+The module examples I've seen and read about before involved long reverse domain name format module names, fully reflected in the project directory tree, followed by long reverse domain name format package names, also fully in the project tree.
 Ouch!

-So, I was delighted to discover that using long module name as part of the project directory tree is unnecessary.
+So, I was delighted to discover that using long module names as part of the project directory tree is unnecessary.
 Well, it is necessary, **if** your project is composed in "Multi-Module Mode" (see [JEP 261](http://openjdk.java.net/jeps/261)), but that is not the only choice.